 “Look, I am standing at the door, knocking.
 If one of you hears me calling and opens the door, I will come in to share their meal, side by side with them.”
 Rev. 3:20

 ICONS for Maria Skobtsova House have been written by volunteer ARTA SKUJA who comes from the small village of Užava in Latvia.

-This icon, together with Theotokos, the God bearer, and Archangel Michael, form a triptych that tells a story of Tenderness, Hope and Safety.
+The central icon, Christ Knocking at the Door, together with Theotokos, the God bearer, and Archangel Michael, form a triptych that tells a story of Tenderness, Hope and Safety.
 The creation of these icons, inspired by the experiences, stories, reflections and life lived alongside the refugees in Calais, is an offering of hope.
 Words from the book of Revelation come alive – at any time of the day the doorbell can ring at the Calais house.
 The door is opened, and one encounters sometimes a lone figure, at other times a small group of refugees.
 By using simple words, they describe their needs: phone charge, shower, wifi, sleep.
 A stranger is welcomed, offered a place to rest, to pray, to wash clothes, to take a shower.
 Each evening the table is prepared, the meal is cooked, blessed and shared, side-by-side, among those who have come together.